 Following on from the post Display Your WordPress Recent Posts on a Static Page which was used to display your WordPress posts on a non-WP website on the same server.
 I have had several people contacting me on how to display WordPress posts on another WordPress blog.
 This tutorial will show you how to display your posts, associated post thumbnail images and a snippet of the content from one blog to another by fetching the data from your RSS feed using the SimplePie RSS parser which is included in the WordPress installation.

 HTML5 and CSS3 have been known to web designers for many years.
-Unfortunately, due to the lack of browser support, it hasn’t been wildly adopted up until the release of Internet Explorer back in 2011.
-Internet Explorer 9 still doesn’t have complete support for HTML5 and CSS3.
-The arrival of the upcoming Internet Explorer 10 will support more elements including CSS transitions, transforms and have full support for offline web applications and form validation.
+Unfortunately, due to the lack of browser support, it hasn’t been wildly adopted.
+With the release of Internet Explorer in 2011 that it started gaining in popularity.
+Internet Explorer 9 still doesn’t have complete support for both technologies.
+The arrival of the upcoming Internet Explorer 10 will support more elements including CSS transitions and transforms.
+It will also have full support for offline web applications and form validation.
 Other browsers such as Google Chrome, Mozilla Firefox and Opera have better support.
-Currently, at the time of writing, there is no browser that has full support yet due to the fact that the specification is still a working draft itself.
+Currently, at the time of writing, there is no browser that has full support.
+This is due to the fact that the specification is still a working draft itself.
 However, it is estimated that it will not be reaching full specification until 2014.
-Furthermore, don’t let this deter you from using it, you can start using HTML5 right now so kick it off with some valuable resources.
+Furthermore, don’t let this deter you from using it.
+You can start using HTML5 right now so kick it off with some valuable resources.